Skip to Main Content

 Changing the search scope

-By default, Search@UW searches everything: articles, books, e-books, videos, and more.
+By default, Search@UW searches the UW-Green Bay Library scope: this scope consists of articles, books, e-books, videos, and more available through UW-Green Bay.
 You can also use the drop-down menu to switch to one of these specific sets of search results:

 • Course Reserves: Items set aside by a professor for a course.